CLNEulalia/Heroku-Atlas-Deployment/README.md

    all the default settings.
 Your cluster could take a few minutes to to finish building.

 7. When your cluster is finished, click the "Connect" button.
-Whitelist your current IP.
-You'll have to come back and white list the IP address from Heroku later!
+Add 0.0.0.0/0 for the whitelisted IP address.
 Also create a username and password. **Remember the username and password you use for your database, you'll need them in a later step!**

 > NOTE: This is **not** the user with which you logged in to Atlas.
 "User"